yourdevkalki/arbitrum-vibekit/README.md

 ## Introduction

-Vibekit is a versatile toolkit for rapidly developing on-chain agents within the Arbitrum ecosystem.
+Vibekit is a versatile toolkit for rapidly developing DeFi agents.
 It enables autonomous on-chain operations—such as token transfers, swaps, and advanced DeFi interactions—while integrating on-chain and off-chain data sources for powerful workflows.
 Vibekit offers ready-to-use implementations and templates across various sectors, helping you build production-ready agents in minutes.

+[FLOWCHART]
+~Vibekit is under constant development and is open to comunity contributions~ (link to contributions.md) (link to AI Trailblazer article)

 ## Repository Organization